Personal Training: Cardio-Vascular Intensity

 Maximum heart rate

 Our maximum heart rate at birth is 220 beats per minute.
 For every year we age, our maximum heart rate comes down by a year, so a 30 year old would be expected to have a maximum heart rate of 190.
-However, variations such as genetics, lifestyle and fitness levels also come into play.
+However, variations in genetics, lifestyle, and fitness levels also come into play.

-A personal trainer needs to be aware of how hard their client is working in order to set an effective training programme, which is why heart monitors are often used in the gym environment.
+A personal trainer must be aware of how hard their client is working to set an effective training programme, which is why heart monitors are often used in the gym environment.

 Heart rate and the intensity of training